HarikalarKutusu/cv-tbox-split-maker/README.md

 # Common Voice Diversity Check

-Simple script which checks diversity in Mozilla Common Voice default splits and/or alternative splits you provide for multiple CV versions and languages.
+Simple script which checks general and demographic diversity in Mozilla Common Voice default splits and/or alternative splits you provide for multiple CV versions and languages.

 Currently only gender is processed.